jdmar3-comp426/a99-segfault/README.md

 3. Navigate to the project root directory (`a99-segfault`)
 4. Run `npm install` to install all dependencies.

+(Optional): Watch Demo for more information on how to signup/login, play games, and check statistics

 ### Execution

 Run `npm start` to start Browsersync and paste the link provided into your preferred web browser.
 The website should open and you're free to play Snake!